New COVID-19-Related Changes To Workers’ Compensation Board Guidelines

 For the time being, current Workers’ Compensation clients who receive partial disability payments, or those who are seeking permanency classification, do not need to provide documents of attachment to the labor market.
 Judges will postpone this requirement until the labor market in New York once again provides an opportunity for individuals to seek employment.

-If you have any questions about how the Workers’ Compensation Board’s response to COVID-19 may affect the status of your claim or benefits, please contact Segar & Sciortino for a free consultation.
-While our office is currently closed to visitors, we continue to be available by phone during regular business hours by calling or texting (585)475-1100.
-You can also visit our website anytime at segarlaw.com.
+If you have any questions about how the Workers’ Compensation Board’s response to COVID-19 may affect the status of your claim or benefits, please contact Segar & Sciortino for a free consultation by calling or texting (585) 475-1100 or visit our website anytime at segarlaw.com.

 Segar & Sciortino has served Western New York for over 25 years in the areas of Workers’ Compensation, Social Security Disability, and Personal Injury (Accident) Law.
 We look at your case from every angle to help you get all the benefits you deserve.